 Instead of a “path to salvation,” christianity makes salvation a one-stop shop, wherein a person makes a choice—a decision—and, that act of his will makes him saved.
 It is the “come-forward-and-pray-a-sinner’s-prayer” lie that has resulted in literally billions of people believing they had the power to declare themselves saved.

 Man’s belief is not salvation, as christianity falsely peddles; man’s belief is the FIRST STEP in the path to salvation.
-Once man believes (which is represented by the outer courtyard—identifying with the Passover sacrifice, and repentance from unbelief), he is then to confess his belief before others (which is to endure in belief, as that open confession of Messiah Yahoshua to others will typically lead to hostility and rejection—most often by very religious folks).
+Once man believes (which is represented by the outer courtyard—identifying with the Passover sacrifice, and repentance from unbelief), he is then to confess his belief before others (which is to endure in belief, as the open confession of Messiah Yahoshua and His true Gospel to others will typically lead to hostility and rejection—most often by very religious folks).

 As James taught, it is the patient endurance in belief that will result in being made perfect and complete, lacking nothing, which is to receive the Holy Spirit.
 Hebrews 10:36-39 explains that those who do not shrink back from their belief will believe all the way to the saving of their souls.